vvsshukla/book-shelf/README.md

 Backend is built using mongo, express, nodeJs

 ## Build by
-This capstone project is built by `Vaibhav Shukla` for UpGrad KnowledgeHut Fullstack JS BootCamp.
+This capstone project is built by `Vaibhav Shukla`